ifilot/pyqint/paper/paper.md

 accessibility ensures that students and instructors can easily incorporate the software into classroom exercises, Jupyter Notebooks, or larger Python-based projects without the need for complex setup procedures.
 The ability to install `PyQInt` with a single command facilitates its use in teaching environments where consistency and ease of deployment are critical, while also making it suitable for use in virtual labs, remote instruction, and open science workflows.
+Detailed documentation, including the installation procedure, are available online.[@documentation]

 # References